Board of Directors

 Nick began his career in the 1980s as a photojournalist and correspondent in the U.S. Marine Corps, attached to infantry and artillery units deployed throughout the western Pacific and Asia.
 Later, he worked as a traveling editor, writer, and photographer for Scuba Diving Magazine for 15 years.
 In 2008, he co-founded a video production company that spent three years filming a scuba diving travel television show called Into the Drink in all corners of the globe.
 In 2014, he moved to Colorado, where he established a studio in the heart of downtown Castle Rock.
-Since then, he’s become quite active in the community, running for town council in District 4, was named Citizen of the Year in 2017, and currently serves on the boards of the Downtown Merchants Association, Help & Hope Center, and Douglas County Veterans Monument Foundation.
+Since then, he’s become active in the community, running for town council in District 4 in 2016, was named Citizen of the Year in 2017, and currently serves on the boards of the Downtown Merchants Association and Douglas County Veterans Monument Foundation.
 He opened the Rhyolite Gallery, Castle Rock's only fine art gallery, in June of 2020.

 Paul Price, Executive Director